Fox Eye Lift Using V Soft Lift Lifting PDO Threads

 As you’ll soon see, getting the best results from your Fox eye lift isn’t just about choosing the right medical provider but also choosing a provider that uses the best PDO threads on the market.

-The Fox eye lift procedure was developed in the 1960s in Hawaii by Dr. Robert Flowers and Dr. Edmund Kwan.
+The Fox eye lift procedure was developed in the 1960s in Hawaii by Dr. Robert Flowers and Dr. Edmund Kwan1.
 Dr. Kwan traveled to Hawaii to learn under Dr. Flowers and also learn more about his Asian blepharoplasty techniques — which is a fancy way of referring to anti-aging surgery for eyelids.

 One of the techniques was the precursor of the modern “Fox eye” for rejuvenating the natural appearance of Asian eyelids.
 It required only sedation as well as a small incision that was made between the brow and lash line.